jcarswell/hris-integration/README.md

 HIRS Syncronization System is licenesed under GNU GLP v3 copyright 2021 West Country Hosting

-## Overriding import/export forms
+## Overriding export forms
-Where the configuration allows for it, an import/export form or module may be overridden to accomidate custom configuration.
+Where the configuration allows for it, an export form or module may be overridden to accomidate custom configuration.
 To do this setup a custom module that will either be in the root directory of the Django app or will be installed into your global path.

-Your form will extend the base class with provides most of the basic interfaces and data.
+Your form will extend the base class which provides most of the basic interfaces and data.
-You will need to define the run method which is what will be called after class initalization.
+You will need to define the `run` method which is what will be called after class initalization.

 Once you have built your class you will need to define add a form variable that points to your custom class.